LuKks/like-server/README.md

 - `server.terminated` state is setted and server `'terminate'` event is emitted
 - all `socket.terminated` state are setted
 - sockets with pending requests are emitted with `'terminate'` event
-- sockets with without pending requests are ended then destroyed
+- sockets without pending requests are ended then destroyed
 - Here we have the event loop empty so it really gracefully close

 ## Tests